Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 The best result reported elsewhere seems to be
 [13.9% from Devin](https://www.cognition.ai/post/swe-bench-technical-report).

-This is in addition to
-[aider's SOTA result on the easier SWE Bench Lite](https://aider.chat/2024/05/22/swe-bench-lite.html) that was reported last week.
+This result on the main SWE Bench is in addition to [aider's SOTA result on the easier SWE Bench Lite](https://aider.chat/2024/05/22/swe-bench-lite.html) that was reported recently.

 [![SWE Bench results](/assets/swe_bench.svg)](https://aider.chat/assets/swe_bench.svg)